bluesillybeard/Kinc.zig/readme.md

 TODO:
 - actual bindings instead of just linking it
 - return a module (or whatever that ends up being called in the future) instead of adding the files to a given compile step.
+    - Better to do this after bindings are created